jordanpaulperalta/jordanpaulperalta/README.md

 - 👋 Hi, I’m @jordanpaulperalta
 - 👀 I’m interested in programming/codings
-- 🌱 I’m currently learning iOS Development
+- 🌱 I’m currently learning and pursuing iOS Development
 - 💞️ I’m looking to collaborate on mobile apps
 - 📫 How to reach me thru email at jordanpaulperalta@outlook.com
 <!---